-The combination of various perspectives (e.g., personnel, financial, customer etc.), types of indicators in cause and effect (e.g., input, output, outcome) chains and possibly other analytic dimensions may produce a complex system of performance indicators representing the functioning of the management system of of integral internationalisation.
-The development management model of internationalisation at Lithuanian universities should include detailed recommendations regarding conceptualisation, measurement of internationalisation and its incorporation into university management information system.
+The combination of various perspectives (e.g., personnel, financial, customer etc.), types of indicators in cause and effect (e.g., input, output, outcome) chains and possibly other analytic dimensions may produce a complex system of performance indicators representing the functioning of the management system of internationalisation. development of The integral management model of internationalisation at Lithuanian universities should include detailed recommendations conceptualisation, regarding measurement of internationalisation and its incorporation into university management information system.